 Before scheduling your delivery, walk around the area and ensure the path is clear.
 Look up as well.
 Low-hanging branches, overhead wires, and roof overhangs are all potential obstructions.
 Any decoration or item you have on your lawn or driveway will also need to be removed.
 Remove anything that is possible.

 If you do find obstructions or do not have the clearance, talk with your delivery crew before ordering.
-It is possible they will not deliver the POD to you.
+It is possible they will not deliver the moving POD rental to you.

 Finally, don’t forget to take into account how you are going to pack your POD container.
 Make sure the POD is facing the direction that will make packing the most convenient.